chi-tech/chi-tech/resources/FAQs/ManualGCC.md

 ```

 ## Step 5
 Make it.
-Grab a cup of coffee this takes long.
+Grab a cup of coffee this takes a long time.
 I used `j16` and it took
 14 minutes.
 ```bash
 make -j4